yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > >
 >    > > 1.
 Galaxy does not display the table as nicely as before.
 >    > >    This is because Galaxy is optimized to work with `tsv` files.
 For most rows you now see commas separating the different columns.
 >    > > 2.
-If the data in a column contains a comma (e.g. in this file we have events such as `swimming 5,000 meters`), we put the value in quotes to signifiy that that comma is part of the data, not a column delimiter.
+If the data in a column contains a comma (e.g. in this file we have events such as `swimming 5,000 meters`), we put the value in quotes to signify that that comma is part of the data, not a column delimiter.
 >    > >
 >    > {: .solution}
 >    {: .question}